 All of the surgeons who have treated more than a few sports hernias are using the open procedure.

 To fully treat the athlete, additional procedures are sometimes required, such as an adductor tenotomy or an ilioinguinal nerve neurectomy

 The ilioinguinal nerve travels through the inguinal canal on the anterior aspect of the spermatic cord.
-When the oblique muscles are torn, the cord can prolapse through this defect.
-This can cause some scarring and entrapment of the ilioinguinal nerve.
-This entrapment can sometimes be identified on physical examination with a positive Tinel sign at the level of the external inguinal ring.
-A ilioinguinal nerve block can help establish the diagnosis.
+When there is a tear of the oblique muscles, the cord can prolapse through this defect, stretching the ilioinguinal nerve.
+The ilioinguinal nerve can become entrapment and painful.
+This entrapment can cause a positive Tinel’s sign at the level of the external inguinal ring.
+An ilioinguinal nerve block can help establish the diagnosis.

-During the repair of the oblique muscles, the ilioinguinal nerve can be evaluated.
+During the repair of the oblique muscles, the ilioinguinal nerve is evaluated.
 If necessary a release or a neurectomy can be performed.
-A neurectomy will result in some areas of numbness, especially on the inside of the thigh and the outside of the scrotum.
-Some of this numbness may be permanent.
+A neurectomy will result in some areas of numbness.
 Dr. Brown will discuss this with you in detail.

-When there is poor coordination between the contraction of the oblique muscles and the adductor muscles, then there is a strong shear stress across the symphysis pubis.
+When there is poor coordination between the contraction of the oblique muscles and the adductor muscles, then there are shear stresses across the symphysis pubis.
 If this joint shifts, then osteitis pubis can develop.

 Osteitis pubis causes chronic pain just above the base of the penis.
 The pain is aggravated by exercise.
 It can also be visualized on MRI or bone scans.
 In patients with osteitis pubis, there should be strong consideration given to a release of the adductor longus tendon.
 This decreases the shear forces.
 Dr. Brown will discuss this with you if necessary.